This checklist was originally written in 2021 and was updated on September 6th, 2022 to reflect the current travel landscape.

 And that means you’re now a stakeholder.

 In a recent Egencia survey of 130 travel managers and others responsible for managed travel, 42 percent said human resources are now involved in defining new requirements for travelers.
+Many human resource leaders are taking steps to ensure their employees are satisfied with their business travel experiences to influence employee retention.

 - What travelers need so they can book quickly and within policy